LBC-LNBio/pyKVFinder/README.rst

   p4 = [x4, y4, z4]

-The second defines a list of residues and a padding, the template are displayed above:
+The second defines a list of residues and a padding, the template is shown above:

 .. code-block:: TOML